GabrielSouza007/gs-store/README.md

 ## Features 📦

-- Sign in with Google\*\*: We allow users to sign in using their Google accounts for a simplified authentication experience.
+- Sign in with Google: We allow users to sign in using their Google accounts for a simplified authentication experience.

-- Category browsing\*\*: Users can explore products by category, making it easier to search and buy.
+- Category browsing: Users can explore products by category, making it easier to search and buy.

-- Product Discounts\*\*: Some products may have special discounts, allowing users to save on their purchases.
+- Product Discounts: Some products may have special discounts, allowing users to save on their purchases.

-- **Gerenciamento do Carrinho de Compras**: Os usuários podem adicionar produtos ao seu carrinho de compras, remover produtos e também modificar a quantidade de um produto no carrinho de compras conforme necessário.
+- Shopping Cart Management: Users can add products to their shopping cart, remove products and also modify the quantity of a product in the shopping cart as needed.

-- **Pagamento do Pedido com a API do Stripe**: Oferecemos uma experiência segura de pagamento online com a integração da API do Stripe, incluindo o uso de webhooks para processar eventos relacionados ao pagamento.
-Os usuários podem concluir seus pedidos com facilidade e segurança.
+- Order payment with the Stripe API: We offer a secure online payment experience with Stripe API integration, including the use of webhooks to process payment-related events.
+Users can complete their orders easily and securely.

 Made with ♥ by Gabriel :wave: